Culture of Telangana: Religion

 The major religions of the people are Hinduism and Islam, though Buddhism was the dominant religion up to the 6th century.
-Hinduism was revived during the time of the Chalukyas and the Kakatiyas in the 12th century.
+Hinduism was revived during the time of the Chalukyas and the Kakantiyas in the 12th century.
 The Vijayanagar rule saw the glorious days of Hinduism when the famed emperors, Krishnadeva Raya in particular, built new temples and beautified the old ones.
-Siva, Vishnu, Hanuman and Ganapati have been the popular Hindu Gods.
+Shiva, Vishnu, Hanuman and Ganapati have been the popular Hindu Gods.
 The Vugra Narasimha Swami Temple at Yadagirigutta and Thousand Pillar Temple at Warangal are among the oldest shrines in the state attracting people from different parts of the country for hundreds of years.

 In terms of influence, Islam occupies the second place.
 It started spreading from the 14th century onwards.
 Mosques began to come up in many parts of the region during the Muslim rule.
 Christianity began to spread from 1701, especially among the socially disabled people.
 Educational institutions and churches grew in number in the Circars in the 18th-19th centuries when the East India Company and later the British government encouraged them.
 Other European countries were also active in building churches and taking care of the weaker sections of the people.